 In Burrows' 1993 study of women with thrombocytopenia, 216 had preeclampsia and HELLP and 4 gave birth to infants with severe thrombocytopenia.
 Among 1198 women with preeclampsia but no thrombocytopenia, 1 infant had severe thrombocytopenia.
 Of the 5 infants with severe thrombocytopenia, all were preterm, 3 were small-for-gestational age, and all were delivered by cesarean delivery.
 Two infants experienced intracranial hemorrhages, despite being born by cesarean delivery.

 Delivery is the ultimate cure.
-Delivery may be delayed for 24-48 hours prior to 32-34 weeks' gestation to administer corticosteroids if the patient is asymptomatic and the fetus has reassuring testing.
+Delivery may be delayed for 24-48 hours between 23 to 34 weeks' gestation to administer corticosteroids if the patient is stable and the fetus has reassuring testing, but delay beyond 48 hours is not recommended.

-Magnesium sulfate (MgSO4) should be administered intrapartum and postpartum, regardless of blood pressure levels, to prevent seizures (eclampsia).
+Magnesium sulfate (MgSO4) should be administered intravenously to prevent seizures and for neuroprotection between 24 to 32 weeks.

 HELLP syndrome with thrombocytopenia does not by itself require a cesarean delivery, although cesarean delivery may be acceptable prior to 32 weeks' gestation with an unfavorable cervix due to an anticipated long induction time in a clinically deteriorating gravida.